ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

 - `src/edu/ucsb/cs56/pconrad/parsing/syntax/DefaultASTFactory.java` must implement `ASTFactory`.
 The `static DEFAULT` field is used in the test suites.

 The above restrictions are not arbitrary.

 The interfaces for the various components are already sensible, so changes to these interfaces will likely result in more fragile code.
 Additionally, these interfaces are necessary to interact with our secret tests, which must make some assumptions about your code (e.g., how to call it and what it returns).

 This is also somewhat realistic of a production setting, where certain implementation details are fixed.

-Additionally, there are a number of design patterns which you must conform to.
-These are listed below, along where they must be used:

-* The [Visitor design pattern](https://github.com/UCSB-CS56-M16/visitor-pattern-tutorial) must be used in `Token` (in `src/edu/ucsb/cs56/pconrad/parsing/tokenizer/Token.java`) and in `AST` (in `src/edu/ucsb/cs56/pconrad/parsing/syntax/AST.java`).
-Specifically, this is for performing different operations depending on which `Token` or `AST` node is observed.
-* The [State design pattern](https://en.wikipedia.org/wiki/State_pattern) (see also <span data-hfdp="10">HFDP Chapter 10</span>) must be used in `Tokenizer` (in `src/edu/ucsb/cs56/pconrad/parsing/tokenizer/Tokenizer.java`).
-This is for piecing together different tokens in a way that they are independent of each other.
-* The [Factory design pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) (see also <span data-hfdp="4">HFDP Chapter 10</span>) must be used in `DefaultTokenFactory` (in `src/edu/ucsb/cs56/pconrad/parsing/tokenizer/DefaultTokenFactory.java`), and in `DefaultASTFactory` (in `src/edu/ucsb/cs56/pconrad/parsing/syntax/DefaultASTFactory.java`).
-Because these components are used in the provided test suite, you are unable to change their corresponding interfaces in `TokenFactory` (in `src/edu/ucsb/cs56/pconrad/parsing/tokenizer/TokenFactory.java`) and `ASTFactory` (in `src/edu/ucsb/cs56/pconrad/parsing/syntax/ASTFactory.java`).
-However, you may change the implementations of these interfaces in `DefaultTokenFactory` and `DefaultASTFactory`.

-The provided code already uses the above three design patterns, so your only real requirement here is that you don't strip out the use of these patterns.
-For the most part, your code should gracefully integrate into these patterns.
-For example, many tokenizer modifications can be performed by simply adding additional state classes to the state design pattern.
-If you do find it difficult to integrate something into these design patterns, it may indicate a problem in your fundamental approach.

 Other than the above restrictions, you may make any modifications necessary to make the tests pass.
 This includes adding in new files and modifying existing files.